plgd-dev/doc/content/en/docs/architecture/onboarding-to-plgd-hub.md

 ## How to onboard?

-To enable device to cloud connectivity, following tasks need to be successfuly completed:
+To enable device to cloud connectivity, following tasks need to be successfully completed:

-- Certificate Authority configured so the device can successfuly verify authenticity of the plgd hub
+- Certificate Authority configured so the device can successfully verify authenticity of the plgd hub
 - ACLs are configured so the device authorizes incoming requests from the plgd hub
 - The `hub onboarding configuration` is set so the device knows where to connect and how to authorize the connection